This FAQs section answers all of those questions everybody wants to know – From our payment methods to how puppetry works. And everything in between!

 Used for birthday parties, child care centres, schools, festivals, etc., the portable puppet stage usually takes around 40 minutes to set up (along with the props, scripting, puppets and sound equipment).
 It has an overall height of 1.8 metres, and an overall length of 2.4 metres.
 The puppet stage is only a front-on facade.
 About a metre and a half to two metres of space is required behind it to lay out the puppets, props, and the puppeteer for performing.
 Here are some examples of how the stage looks at various indoor and outdoor events:

-It takes 40-45 minutes to set up the puppet stage, props, puppets and sound equipment.
-At some events where we are scheduled as a main stage act, we set the puppet stage up in the background behind the band/dance crew/martial arts demonstration being performed on the front part of the stage.
-We’re also able to set the puppet stage up backstage or behind the main stage, and then get a few hands to help us lift it up onto the main area just before our act is about to commence.
+It takes 45-60 minutes to set up the puppet stage, props, puppets and sound equipment.
+At some events where we are scheduled as a main stage act, we set up the puppet stage at the back, side or behind the main stage, then get a few hands to help us strike on to the main area just before our act is about to commence.
 It isn’t very heavy to carry, but does require more than one person to lift when it’s all set up.
 Then we can quickly lay out the puppets and get mic’d up for the performance.

-For smaller events at house parties, libraries and childcare centres, we use our own small amp.
+We can provide our own P.A. speakers if we’re set up in our own spot at the festival for the day with access to power.
 We require 1 powerpoint.
 We plug in an iPod containing music and sound effects (which we start and stop throughout the performance), and headset mics that we wear.
 We are usually happy just to use this equipment.
-However, events with a much bigger stage and larger audience usually provide us with the means to plug two headset mics and the iPod into their mixing desk so that our show can be projected via their main P.A.
-This is because our amp is too small and low in volume to project loud enough to festival crowds.
+However, events with a much bigger stage and larger audience usually provide us with the means to plug our two headset mic receivers and the iPod into their mixing desk so that our show can be projected via their main P.A.
 We still need to be able to control the iPod from behind the puppet stage throughout the show, though.
 Some events place a D.I. box (direct input) close to us to plug the iPod into.
 Other events have very long cables stretching from the mixing desk to the puppet stage.
-Most festival events provide us with headset mics.
-We require one headset mic if Brett is performing solo.
-We require two headset mics if Elissa is performing with Brett.
+Many festival events provide us with their headset mics.
+We require two.

 We supply music for our act, coming through an iPod/iPhone 4, which we start and stop throughout the performance.

 We do not require a sound check unless we’re to be amplified through the event’s main P.A. system.
-If it’s just through our own small amp, we can do our own sound check.
+If it’s just through our own P.A. speakers, we can do our own sound check.

 Whilst performing, we cannot see if a child is approaching the stage, the puppets or other equipment.
-We ask that young audiences are supervised by at least one adult at all times for the duration of the performance, and during the set up and pack up.
-A bit of crowd control is good, as the kids can get a bit rowdy and excited.
+We ask that young audiences are supervised by at least one adult at all times for the duration of the performance, and during the set up and pack down.
+A bit of crowd control is good, as the kids can get rowdy and excited when unsupervised.
 We also ask that paints, scissors, crayons, pens and pencils aren’t being used by the kids close to where the puppet stage is.
 Kids sometimes like to throw lolly wrappers, cupcakes, toys, stones or icecream at the puppet show.
 Please supervise to prevent any damage to equipment or injury to performers.